BankingofThings/BoT-NodeJS-SDK/README.md

 ```bash
 git --version
 ```
 In case you get an error, you need to install git in your computer.
-We recomend using [homebrew](https://brew.sh/ ) for that.
+We recommend using [homebrew](https://brew.sh/ ) for that.
 Once have homebrew installed, you can install git as follows:
 ```bash
 brew install git